-As a zoo keeper the types of animals in your care will vary, but all the animals you work with have the potential to inflict some level of harm.
+The types of animals in a zoo keeper’s care will vary, but all the animals they work with have the potential to inflict some level of harm.
 Zoo keepers are responsible for the day to day care of their animals, but they are also involved in their veterinary care.
 Some animals are restrained by hand for these procedures.
-They don’t usually like to be restrained, and even a baby antelope can leave behind a scar (my only lasting war wound).
+Animals don’t usually like to be restrained, and even a baby antelope can leave behind a scar (my only lasting war wound).
 Dangerous animals are anesthetized for veterinary exams and such.
 Anesthesia is not 100% effective and risk free even in human medicine.
 Animals occasionally leap off the table mid procedure.
 If you are lucky, it’s not an animal that can eat you and you don’t make the evening news.
 I do recall hearing about an incident where the people involved were not so lucky.
 There are countless opportunities in any given day for a keeper to sustain injury or death, whether through routine contact with an animal or human error.
 Keepers are human.
 Have you ever made a mistake at work?

-Ok, so animal care is dangerous and there is lots of poop involved.
+Ok, so animal care is dangerous and lots of poop is involved.
 Keepers must do it for the money (deafening roar of laughter from all keepers in all corners of the world).
 Working at your local “would you like fries with that” has the potential for higher advancement and earnings than your average zoo keeping job (even though the average zoo keeper has at least one bachelor’s degree).
 Waaaa?
-Yup, little pay, dangerous, poop, works weekends and holidays (because animals eat every day), and I forgot to mention that they are constantly doing research on the animals in their care and the conservation issues surrounding them.
+Yup, zoo keeping= little pay, dangerous, poop, working weekends and holidays (because animals eat every day), and I forgot to mention the constant need to research the animals in their care as well as the conservation issues surrounding them.

 Zoo keepers would be the first to agree that animals should be free and in the wild, even if it would mean an end to their careers.
 The unfortunate truth is that there is little wild left for them to live in safely, or at all.
 Whether by land or by sea, we are displacing the wild.
 Captive animals are not only ambassadors for their species, they are heralds of the plight that envelops their homeland.
 They stand or swim on stages leaving you in awe and wonder while passionate keepers convey their message with hope and a smile, all the while clinging to the thought that you will leave there wanting to help save those animals and their habitats.